Tsuen Wan line: Chronology

+Rolling stock

 Route description

 The Tsuen Wan line runs north–south.
-It is mostly underground, beginning at Central and crosses Victoria Harbour after Admiralty to Tsim Sha Tsui.
+It is mostly underground, beginning at Central and crossing Victoria Harbour after Admiralty to Tsim Sha Tsui.
 Then, the line first runs underneath Nathan Road (Tsim Sha Tsui to Prince Edward), then Cheung Sha Wan Road (Sham Shui Po to Mei Foo), before emerging from the hills at Lai King.

 The line is elevated between Lai King and Kwai Hing.
 Between Kwai Fong and Kwai Hing, the tracks are covered to minimise disturbance to residents nearby.
-After Kwai Hing, the line re-enters the tunnel to Tai Wo Hau before finally re-emerging at ground level at Tsuen Wan.
+After Kwai Hing, the line re-enters the tunnel to Tai Wo Hau before ending at Tsuen Wan.

 Some of the underground stations on the line are significantly deeper than the others.
 Tsim Sha Tsui and Admiralty stations are deeper because they precede harbour crossings.
 Admiralty and Central are deeper as they provide cross-platform interchange with the deep-level Island line.

-Stations
+List of stations

 This is a list of the stations on the Tsuen Wan line.